eraydura/Todo-in-ReactJS/README.md

 Entering the todo list:

-First the user must login if there is no account, the user must register.
+First the user must login if there is no account, the user must register with entering email and password.
 After register, the user can enter the their todo list.

 Functionalities: